 An ‘endpoint’ is any device that is physically an end point on a network.
 They could be on-premise or remote devices.
 As they provide entry to an organization’s assets or applications, ‘endpoint’ security is important.

-Broadly speaking, an EDR is used to determine if malware (APTs, advanced persistent threats) has been installed on an endpoint device (detect) and find ways to reply to this kind of threat (response).
-Often, EDR solutions are using agents installed on such an endpoint to collect data from many different kind of data sources directly on the endpoint and store them in a central database.
+In particular, an EDR determines if malware has been installed on an endpoint device and finds ways to respond to this kind of threat.
+Once installed, EDR solutions use agents installed on an endpoint to collect data from many different kinds of data sources directly on the endpoint and stores it in a central database.

 - Memory dumps

 Once an EDR solution locates a hacking attempt or a malicious infiltration, it will immediately provide a list of recommended responses.